-The article (10 pages) cost 450 Egyptian pounds including online publishing and 10 offprint, an extra 10 pounds for each additional page, and 20 Egyptian pounds for each colored page.
+- The article (10 pages) cost 450 EGP including online publishing and 10 offprints, an extra 10 EGP for each additional page, and 20 EGP for each colored page.

 For Arab and Foreigners

-The article consisting of 10 pages will cost $ 100 for the black-and-white pages; $ 120 for the colorful pages.
+- The article (10 pages) will cost 100 USD for the black-and-white pages; 120 USD for the colorful pages.

 The cost of an annual subscription to the Journal:

-for the Arab and foreign individuals: $ 150.
+For the Arab and foreign individuals: 150 USD.

 Account name: Alexandria Journal of Veterinary Sciences